ethereum/ethereum-org-website/src/content/developers/tutorials/learn-foundational-ethereum-topics-with-sql/index.md

 ### Gas {#gas}

 Blocks are bounded in size.
-Each block has a gas limit which is collectively set by miners and the network to prevent arbitrarily large block size to be less of a strain on full node in terms of disk space and speed requirements ([source](/developers/docs/blocks/)).
+The maximum block size is dynamic and varies according to network demand between 12,500,000 and 25,000,000 units.
+Limits are required to prevent arbitrarily large block sizes putting strain on full nodes in terms of disk space and speed requirements ([source](/developers/docs/blocks/)).

 One way to conceptualize block gas limit is to think of it as the **supply** of available block space in which to batch transactions.
 The block gas limit can be queried and visualized from 2016 to present day: